-This clause defines rules and restrictions when referencing elements of templates or template fields.
+This clause defines rules and restrictions for referencing elements of templates or template fields in case of unrestricted templates or templates with the present restriction.
+When referencing elements of templates or templates fields with the value or omit restriction, the rules for referencing elements of values are used.

 15.6.1 Referencing individual string elements